curiousest/join-the-siege/README.md

 # Heron Coding Challenge - File Classifier

+## Approach

+Based on intro call with Brain, Heron has a lot of work to pick up now, and is hiring to meet work demand.
+That means, they'll tend index more on people who can fulfill that demand.
+Given that, I'll demonstrate generalist robust shipping, rather than ability to be experimental/shake things up or depth in any one topic.
+If you want to see off-the-rails experimentation, check out [these](https://curiousest.com/editing-science-fiction-with-llms/) [two](https://curiousest.com/automating-art-craft/) articles introducing my explorations in writing science fiction with LLMs.
+Things to demonstrate:
+- basic clf prototyping/training/serving
+- productionize clf

+## chats

 ## Overview

 At Heron, we’re using AI to automate document processing workflows in financial services and beyond.
 Each day, we handle over 100,000 documents that need to be quickly identified and categorised before we can kick off the automations.